On the significance of Wigner's Friend in contexts beyond quantum foundations: Wigner's Friend in context beyond quantum theory

 However, the situation is different if measurements in incompatible bases are involved (see e.g.~\cite[Section 4.1]{Allam}.
 It is the possibility of unitarily reversing the Friend's lab (c.f.~\cite{Deutsch}, or in the terminology of~\cite{Schmid}, ``Wigner's Enemy'') that, under certain assumptions, precludes the existence of a single, consistent probability table -- in particular, because this gives rise to an epistemic horizon~\cite{Fankhauser} (see Claim~\ref{horizon}).
 The scenario with unitary reversal is analogous to our classical Thought Experiment~\ref{te:2} -- but, in the latter, Restriction~\ref{r:A} even applies to Freya individually: classical physics does not give her a probability for what to see in the experiment, regardless of the question of whether this probability would fit into a joint distribution with a superobserver.
 Quantum theory, on the other hand, \textit{does} tell the Friend what to expect to observe before the unitary reversal has been implemented: namely, via the Born rule.

-Thought Experiment \ref{te:3} is an even more interesting case of Restriction~\ref{r:A}: \begin{claim} Restriction \ref{r:A} applies to Wigner and Freya individually in Thought Experiment \ref{te:3} as described by classical physics.
-Moreover, if we supplement classical physics with Elga's Principle of Indifference and (NUI) to inform Freya and Wigner's probabilities, then there is no joint probabilistic description for the observations of these two agents. \end{claim} Clearly, classical physics alone does not provide Freya or Wigner with probabilistic predictions for the coin toss results that they will observe: ``Freya (or Wigner) sees Heads'' is not even a well-defined event on the probability space of the $N$ coin tosses.
-Hence, Restriction~\ref{r:A} applies to Freya and to Wigner individually.
+Thought Experiment \ref{te:3} is an even more interesting case of Restriction~\ref{r:A}: \begin{claim} As in Thought Experiment \ref{te:2}, Restriction \ref{r:A} applies to Freya and Wigner individually in Thought Experiment \ref{te:3} (i.e.\ to $N=1$ observer, which may be Freya or Wigner).
+That is, at the beginning of the experiment, Freya (or Wigner) cannot use classical mechanics for guidance on how she (or he) ought to assign a probability to observing Heads or Tails at the end of the experiment.
+Moreover, if we supplement classical physics with Elga's Principle of Indifference and (NUI) to inform Freya and Wigner's probabilities, then Restriction A still applies to the $N=2$ observers Freya and Wigner together, i.e. there is no joint probabilistic description for the observations of these two agents, even though each one of them can obtain individual probabilistic predictions from the resulting theory. \end{claim} For the same reasons as in Claim~\ref{claim:te1}, classical physics does not provide Freya (and Wigner) with probabilistic predictions for the coin toss results that they will individually observe (recall also our argumentation after Thought Experiment \ref{te:2}).
+Hence, our scenario contains an instance of Restriction A for $N=1$.

 Now suppose we supplement classical physics with a probability rule, such as Elga's Principle of Indifference (or, in fact, any rule for which Wigner's but not Freya's probability is independent of $M$), which defines $P_F(H)$ and $P_W(H)$, and we assume (NUI).
 As in the proof of Theorem~\ref{TheNoGo}, Assumption (NUI) implies that $P_W(T)$ and $P_F(T)$ are independent of $N$.
 Hence, consider the case $N=1$.
-Suppose that Restriction~\ref{r:A} does not hold, then we have a joint probability space with a single distribution $P$ and two events $F_T$ and $W_T$, describing that Freya and Wigner, respectively, observe Tails.
+Suppose that Restriction~\ref{r:A} does not hold, then we have a joint probability space with a single distribution $P$ and two events $F_T$ and $W_T$, describing that Freya and Wigner, respectively, observe Tails, reproducing their observation probabilities as $P_F(T)=P(F_T)$ and $P_W(T)=P(W_T)$.
 By assumption, since $N=1$, $F_T$ happens if and only if $W_T$ happens, hence $P_W(T)=P(W_T)=P(F_T)=P_F(T)$.
 But then, if $P_W(T)$ is independent of $M$, so must $P_F(T)$.
-But we have assumed that this is not the case -- therefore, Restriction~\ref{r:A} must apply.
+But, from Elga's principle, this is not the case -- therefore, Restriction~\ref{r:A} must apply.